mproffitt/delorian/pkg/repo/flux/README.md

 This is kind of a big package and technically needs splitting into sub-modules

-- Kustomize to read / manage kustomization.yaml files.
-This will add additional flexibility for future changes
 - Sidebar Models
   - Kustomization list
   - Git Source list (this doesn't yet exist)